Elevation: 3,700 feet (1,250 meters)

 Fry Canyon, forty miles southeast of Hite Marina on Utah Highway 95, was once a busy hub of uranium mining.

-The John Atlantic Burr Ferry crosses daily between Halls Crossing and Bullfrog Marinas on a regular schedule.
+The Charles Hall crosses daily between Halls Crossing and Bullfrog Marinas on a regular schedule.
 The ferry accommodates large motorhomes.
 Full services.

 Lake Powell sits at an elevation 3,700 feet and is surrounded by a dramatic backdrop of deep sandstone walls.
 The best way to see Lake Powell is from the water, whether taking a boat tour to Rainbow Bridge National Monument, exploring the intriguing lake canyons by sea kayak, renting a houseboat, or launching a private boat to fish for bass, crappie, and bluegill.
 Six marinas around the lake give access to Lake Powell.